kytulendu/rra-krr/rrowl.md

 **Name:** Rrowl-Telepath/Rrowl-Skarrowl

-**Aliases:** Rrowl (Roughly translate from Old Rra-krr to English as “vengeance/retribution”), Scrawny-Little-One (birth name), Second-Telepath-of-Skarrowl-Clan (profession name), Incarnation of The Fanged God, The Fanged One, Lord of the Forest/Lord of the Savannah, Soul Eater, The Hungry Cat
+**Aliases:** Rrowl (Roughly translate from Old Rra-krr to English as “vengeance/retribution”), Scrawny-Little-One (birth name), Second-Telepath-of-Skarrowl-Clan (profession name), Incarnation of The Fanged God, The Fanged One, Lord of the Forest/Lord of the Savannah, Lord of the Death, Soul Eater, The Hungry Cat

 **Specie:** Unknown, some kind of eldritch skullcat-demon shape-shifter thingy???, formerly a Rra-krr/Smilodon (as called by Human).